JaeMinBird/ML-Project/performance_tracking/model_performance_report.md

 ### Standard vs Combined Model

-- The Standard model outperforms the Combined model in accuracy by 0.0769 (14.28%)
+- The Standard model outperforms the Combined model in accuracy by 0.3053 (56.69%)
-- The Standard model outperforms the Combined model in F1 score by 0.1797 (47.68%)
+- The Standard model outperforms the Combined model in F1 score by 0.4245 (112.63%)

 ## Recommendations

-- The model accuracy is below 70%.
-Consider additional training data or hyperparameter tuning.

 ## Performance Plots